• Key supplier to the NHS

 Benefits of Early Mobilisation

-Early mobilisation can bring a whole host of benefits to hospitals, significantly reducing the length of patient stay.
-It improves future health outcomes for the patient, and has been proven to reduce care-acquired weakness, which can develop very quickly when patients are immobile for a prolonged period.
+Early mobilisation brings a whole host of benefits to hospitals, significantly reducing the length of patient stay.
+It improves future health outcomes for the patient, and has been proven to reduce care-acquired weakness, which can develop very quickly when patients are immobile for a long period.

-How can Seating Improve Mobilisation in Acute Care?
+How can Seating Help Mobilisation in Acute Care?

 busy intensive care ward